ThaiProgrammer/tech-events-calendar/README.md

 | ⌚️ | 17:30~20:00 |
 | ✅ | [Meetup.com](https://www.meetup.com/Kiwi-com-talks-The-age-of-JavaScript/events/246060093/) |

+> JavaScript world has exceeded the limits of browser environment and it's present in backend & mobile app world as well.
+Come and hear what we have learned so far while using latest technologies like Next.js, GraphQL or React Native.
+>
 > - Next.js by Michal Sanger
 > - GraphQL by Martin Zlamal
 > - Building mobile app with React Native by Václav Šír